Michigan’s Accelerated NihonGo for Americans

 Students must begin M.A.N.G.A. with Japanese 1 curriculum.
 Bypassing one or more courses is not permitted.
 Students completing M.A.N.G.A. should be prepared to take the Japanese Language & Culture advanced placement (AP) exam, or a college Japanese course.

 |Semester 2 (Spring, Year 1)||Japanese 2|

 |Semester 4 (Spring, Year 2)||Japanese 4|

 |Semester 6 (Spring, Year 3)||AP Japanese|

-- The accelerated program allows students to complete the traditional four-year high school Japanese program in two years.
+- The accelerated program allows students to complete the traditional four-year high school Japanese program in three years.

 - The time freed by the program gives students more options, including honors/AP/IB classes or dual enrollment in college courses.

 - Students can work with university professors in a small class setting.

 - Students attend one class per week at their program location.

 - Traditional high school curriculum is taught at an accelerated pace, requiring the student to learn to be motivated and self-guided outside of the classroom to complete substantial homework.